trsh/MMBVE-API-design-documentation/README.md

   float hardness
 }
 ```
 The data here can be generic.
 Whatever is needed for certain purpose.
-The structure will be the same for all voxels and has do be declared before runtime. // TODO: this needs more info
+The structure will be the same for all voxels and has do be declared before runtime.
+More properties, larger the map in MB.

 #### Group